k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak to last commit (illithids and metallic helmets as sacrifice gift)
 - Huge or gigantic monsters on a pool/lava tile will not be instakilled if a boulder fills up the pool/lava spot
+- Fix: engraving with a bladed weapon or magic marker would not update permanent inventory